Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Formalism of computational quantum field theory

 \subsection{Split-operator approach to Computational Quantum Field Theory Evolution}

-The CQFT approach aims to evaluate observables at successive times during the real-time evolution of the Dirac field operator generated by the first quantized Hamiltonian with a finite spatial resolution.
+The CQFT approach aims to evaluate observables at successive times during the real-time evolution of the Dirac field operator generated by the first-quantized Hamiltonian with a finite spatial resolution.
 In order to do so, we discretize space to a one-dimensional lattice of width $\Lambda$,

 with lattice spacing $\delta x = \Lambda/(N+1)$.
 The corresponding reciprocal-space lattice is

 where $\delta p = 2\pi/\Lambda$.